 Profile: Yemi Alade

-Yemi Eberechi Alade was born on March 13, 1989, in Abia State, Nigeria.
+Yemi Eberechi Alade was born on March 13, 1989 in Abia State, Nigeria.
 Her father James Alade is of Yoruba origin while her mother Helen Uzoma is of Igbo origin resulting in her being referred to as “Yoruba-Igbo girl”.
-Alade is the fifth of the seven children in her family.
+Alade is the fifth out of the seven children in her family.
+Her sister is the famous Jessica Ejiofor, known as Stelea.
 She attended St Saviour British Primary School, then went on to Victory Grammar School, Lagos, before obtaining a degree in Geography at the University of Lagos.

 Yemi Alade made her debut in a girl group named Noty Spices in 2005.
 Her musical discovery began after she won the Peak Talent Show in 2009.
 She later released her first single “Fimisile” under the Jus’ Kiddin’ label.

 In 2012, she signed to music label Effyzzie Music Group and released her single “Ghen Ghen Love”.